curlsli/webpack-book/docs/en/optimizing/02_tree_shaking.md

 To get a better idea of what webpack is using for tree shaking, run it through `npm run build -- --display-used-exports`.
 You should see additional output like `[no exports used]` or `[only some exports used: bake]` in the terminal.

-T> If you are using `UglifyJsPlugin`, enable warnings for a similar effect.
+> If you are using `UglifyJsPlugin`, enable warnings for a similar effect.
 In addition to other messages, you should see lines like `Dropping unused variable treeShakingDemo [./src/component.js:17,6]`.

-T> There is a CSS Modules related tree shaking proof of concept at [dead-css-loader](https://github.com/simlrh/dead-css-loader).
+> There is a CSS Modules related tree shaking proof of concept at [dead-css-loader](https://github.com/simlrh/dead-css-loader).

 ## Tree Shaking on Package Level